Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 --- log into the city’s website at http://westutx.gov and click on the slideshow Swift911 photograph.
 You can then register for not only the new Swift911 service but also sign up for other notifications from the City.

 Taylor reminds residents that if they have numbers available on public lists, that they will receive any notices sent out on emergencies.
 “Most of those numbers are land line numbers and not cell phones,” he continued.
 “We know many people have given up land lines for the ease and portability of cells.
 If you no longer have those numbers, you may miss out after we discontinue Code RED and move exclusively to Swift911 on March 1.
-If you want to begin…or continue.. to receive emergency messages from the City of West U, you can guarantee that by registering in the new Swift911 system before March 1.
-When you receive the Code RED call telling you how to register, please take a few minutes to complete the registration then, adding all the numbers and email addresses for your family.
+If you want to begin…or continue.. to receive emergency messages from the City of West U, you can guarantee that by registering in the new Swift911 system.
+Please take a few minutes to complete the registration, adding all the numbers and email addresses for your family.
 Peace of mind will only take a few minutes.”